 My Schedule is another great roundup of any and all events you're a part of on the account.
 It'll also show dated to-dos that are assigned to you in this one spot.
 You can even subscribe to this particular schedule:

 Boosts as votes

 When you're working with others, sometimes you need a quick opinion instead of a bunch of comments.
 Boosts are perfect!
 At the bottom of your Basecamp Doc or your Message Board post, include something like this:

-Most teachers add students to their education accounts as team members but some prefer to add them
+Most teachers add students to their education accounts as team members but some prefer to add them as clients.

-    as clients.
 The differences between the two are listed out here.

 Added someone as a client but they should be a team member?
 Maybe the reverse?
-You can remove this

-    person from the account entirely (not just a project).
-Then, add them back the way you meant to.
+Here’s how you can quickly change their user access.

 Jump back to: